-We have written this article to help you understand what additional funds needed is, how to apply the additional funds needed equation in AFN calculation.
+We have written this article to help you understand what additional funds needed is, and how to apply the additional funds needed equation in AFN calculation.
 We will also demonstrate some calculation examples to help you understand the process.

 What is additional funds needed?

 The additional funds needed is the amount of money a business needs to fund any extra resources that it needs.

 The additional funds needed can be calculated by subtracting the increase in retained earnings and the increase in liabilities from the company's increased assets.
 It is also another way to measure the relative growth of the business's assets to the business's liabilities and sales.

 If you are interested in understanding how to calculate retained earnings, be sure to visit our retained earnings calculator.

 How to calculate additional funds needed?
 Additional funds needed equation

 To understand the additional funds needed, let's take Company Alpha as an example:

 - Change in retained earnings: $50,000